-Framed Owls Antique Engravings by Buffon
+Framed 18th Century Owls Antique Engravings by Compte de Buffon

 Wonderful mid Eighteenth Century hand colored copper plate engravings on hand made hand laid rag paper by perhaps the most famous French naturalist George LeClerc Compte de Buffon.
 Published for his amazing encyclopedic collection of all fauna known, Histoire Naturelle was published from 1749-1761 in Paris and Amsterdam.

-Reverend Morris Antique Owl Engravings
+Reverend Morris Antique Engravings

 Morris published his work on birds in 1890.
 These are English hand colored wood engravings were produced by Reverend F.O.
 Morris and his entire congregation.
 Morris loved birds which is apparent in the illustrations he authored and published books on birds, eggs and nests.

 Antique owl engravings with original hand coloring including the Hawk, Mottled, and the Snowy.
 Each antique hand colored engraving from 1890 measures about 6 1/2 x 10″.
 Excellent condition with bright water coloring.
 Click here to contact us.